 The name of the Bionic Commando podcast is a mythology gag — it's called "Top Secret", which was the original Japanese name of the Arcade and NES games that started the franchise.

 The overhead encounters in the Rearmed remake substitute a remix of the Commando theme in place of the NES BGM, which instead plays in the now side-scrolling underground passages.
 Furthermore, the scenery in the desert overhead stages resembles that of Gunsmoke.

 At the Avenue of Heroes.
 The statues of "RAD" Spencer and "Super Joe" Gibson are dated 1989 and 1991 respectively — one year after the release of the NES Bionic Commando, and Mercs.
 (The first game to refer to "Super Joe" by the name Joseph Gibson)

-Near the end of the game, a frustrated General Armstrong asks Spencer if he thinks he's a "damn fool", in reference to one of Hitler's line in the NES game.
+Near the end of the game, a frustrated General Armstrong asks Spencer if he thinks he's a "damn fool", in reference to one of Hitler/Master D's lines in the NES game.

 Bionic Commando Rearmed 2 has a sign for "Club Explod", in reference to an infamous typo in the English translation of the NES game.

 The good endings' credit sequences in Bubble Memories has Bub and Bob using their parasols, which they've also used in Parasol Stars.
 Both games are in the Bubble Bobble series.
 Although both may be Non Linear Sequels, Memories apparently takes place after Parasol Stars but before Bubble Symphony.